 It was my first hike into the bush since arriving back in Australia a week ago, and it was a deeply satisfying reunion on many levels.
 The walk to the cliffs was not very long, but I took my time trying to recognise the different bushes and trees in bloom.
 Not everything was familiar, as Tasmania is still relatively new to me.
 Native bush food is typically abundant in the area, with banksia flowers providing ‘sweet water’, and native honeysuckle, cherry and cranberries providing sweet fruit.

 While standing still and soaking it all in, there was a rustle in the undergrowth to my left and out popped a spotted quoll - the first time I had ever seen one.
-It hadn’t caught wind of me and so didn’t know that I was behind her.
+It hadn’t caught wind of me and didn’t know that I was behind her.
 For a moment I was so surprised that I almost forgot to take a photo.
 Fortunately the quoll wasn’t in a hurry, and meandered along the path before disappearing into the bushes on the other side of the path.
-If that wasn’t enough, a baby pademelon or potaroo (kind of like a mini kangaroo) and its mother burst out of their hiding place from the direction where the quoll had gone in.
+If that wasn’t enough, a baby pademelon (kind of like a mini kangaroo) and its mother burst out of their hiding place from the direction where the quoll had gone in.
 They bounced over the path and were swallowed up by the brush near me.
 It was more excitement than my camera could handle, both being far too fast for me to capture.

 “Majestic in its silence, Serene in its splendor, To my people a haven, A spiritual realm.”